linkerd/website/linkerd.io/content/2/features/ha.md

 `preferredDuringSchedulingIgnoredDuringExecution` pod anti-affinity rule is also added to try to schedule replicas in different zones, where possible.

-Hence, in order to satisfy these anti-affinity rules, HA mode assumes that there are always at least three nodes in the Kubernetes cluster.
+In order to satisfy these anti-affinity rules, HA mode assumes that there are always at least three nodes in the Kubernetes cluster.
 If this assumption is violated (e.g. the cluster is scaled down to two or fewer nodes), then the system may be left in a non-functional state.